VVV Survey: Introduction

 However, Meléndez et al. (2008) recently published results that are in contradiction to Zoccali et al. (2006) and show that bulge and disk stars are indistinguishable in their chemical composition.
-Given that the near-IR colours depend strongly on metallicity, the VVV survey will help us to investigate the metallicity distribution in the survey region.
+Given that the near-IR colours depend strongly on metallicity, the VVV survey will help to investigate the metallicity distribution in the survey region.
 Spectroscopic data (e.g., future APOGEE; Majewski et al., 2007) will provide additional α-element abundances.

 Among the variable stars are RR Lyraes and Cepheids, which are well-understood distance indicators that will provide the 3rd dimension on the 3-D map of the surveyed region that will yield important information on the ages of the populations.